Citizens of Delaware Who Served the Confederacy

 Reference: 1860 Federal Census, Appoquinimink Hundred, Newcastle County, DE, dated June 15, 1860, Post Office: Middletown, family #52; Roll #M653_96, page 707, image 11

-~ White, David Henry; mess steward, CSS Alabama.
-He resided in Sussex County, Delaware and is listed in the New York Herald November 1862 article as "colored" and listed on the 1850 census with his parents and siblings as "black" and on the 1860 census as "a black servant" (see links below).
-David served onboard the CSS Alabama as a full fledged member of the crew and received a full seaman's pay as a mess steward.
-David had came to be upon the Alabama after the vessel he was employed on, the Tonawanda, was captured on the date October 9, 1862 by the Alabama.
+~ White, David Henry; mess steward, C.S.S.
+Alabama.
+He resided in Sussex County, Delaware and is listed in the New York Herald's November 1862 article as "colored", listed on the 1850 census with his parents and siblings as "black", and listed on the 1860 census as "a black servant" (see links below).
+David served onboard the C.S.S.
+Alabama as a full-fledged member of the crew and received a full seaman's pay as a mess steward.
+David came to be upon the Alabama after the vessel he was employed on, the Tonawanda, was captured on the date October 9, 1862 by the Alabama.
 David was listed as an assistant in the galley, and within the New York Herald article is mentioned as an apprentice, and under under the laws of the state of Delaware of that time, would have been freed when of age 21, thus when captured by the Alabama, David was taken on board as contraband by articles of war of the time (because David did not have free papers) and was eventually freed by Raphael Semmes and was then employed by the Alabama.
 Two crewmen were also enlisted from the captured Tonawanda, an ordinary seaman, William Halford, and David White, the 17-year-old slave (as noted by the Alabama).
 The Tonawanda, navigated by its captain, Theodore Julius, was in route from Philadelphia to Liverpool, England.

 Reference: "Delaware Civil War Centennial" dated 1964,